IvanMPR/Weather-app/README.md

 # Tech
 This Weather app was created in HTML, CSS and JavaScript.
 Icons are in SVG format and customized for this project, as well as the wind direction gadget.
-Data string is gathered from Iternationalization (Intl) Web API.
+Date string is gathered from Iternationalization (Intl) Web API.
 While loading data, app displays skeleton pulsing animation.
 Async tasks were handled with async/await syntax, if request lasts longer than 5 seconds, error will be rendered in the main box.